josephernest/vversioning/README.md

 ## **vversioning** for single-file projects

-* I'm sure you have done this hundreds of times already: **just use a new file with an incremental suffix** each time you do significant changes (see for example `test1\` of this actual repository):
+* I'm sure you have done this hundreds of times already: **just use a new file with an incremental suffix** each time you do significant changes.
+See for example `test1/` of this actual repository:

         myscript1.py
         myscript2.py